Since 1 July 2018 lawyers have needed to file reports about suspicious activities with the Police.

 On 1 July 2018, lawyers became reporting entities under the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act 2009.

-At this point, lawyers must file reports about suspicious activities.
-Lawyers will need to be familiar with GoAML which is the reporting tool for suspicious activities.
+Lawyers must file reports about suspicious activities.
+Lawyers need to be familiar with GoAML which is the reporting tool for suspicious activities.

 Lawyers who provide services or carry out transactions covered by the AML/CFT Act, will have to monitor client accounts for suspicious transactions.